 Issue/Opportunity Planning Direction Action Rationale Timeframe Preservation of ROW's There is an opportunity to review and upgrade existing rights of ways and encourage rear vehicle access to properties, particularly in Planning Areas, which reduces the negative impacts of vehicle crossovers on streets and therefore the impact of street tree loss, increased hard surfaces and loss of on-street car bays.
 Improve Streetscape amenity and facilitate infrastructure upgrades if required.
 Prepare a ROW strategy to consider upgrade of existing ROW's and to consider development requirements to ensure the provision of adequate setbacks to facilitate safe and efficient movement within the ROW.
+Utilise the ROW Strategy to inform a Local Planning Policy to enforce any development requirements identified as necessary under the ROW strategy.
 An effective movement network is essential to the economic, social and environmental prosperity of the Town.
 Short Term